bahaaEldeen1999/integer-arithmetic-encoder-decoder/readMe.md

 ## implementing the finite intger precision arithmetic encoder/decoder in python

-i made the integer arithmetic coding to handle finite precision, and it will encode and decode image in grauscale not RGB
+i made the integer arithmetic coding to handle finite precision, and it will encode and decode image in grayscale not RGB

 ## Encoding